S3 method for class 'formula'

 Skip to contents

-Generates a linear model object to estimate a treatment effect, with proper estimation of variances accounting for the study design.
+Generates a linear model object to estimate a treatment effect, with proper estimation of variances accounting for the study specification.

 Usage